ahhmarr/redactor-js/README.md

 redactor-js
 ===========

-# Version of v8.2.2
+## Version v8.2.2
-## This is the older version of redactor .
-## If you are looking for a more robust and comercial version check out http://imperavi.com/redactor/
+#### Note: This is an older and free version ,if you are looking for a more robust and comercial version check out http://imperavi.com/redactor/

 ###Install